 "We will use local labour for project management, installation and service.
 If we had produced this in Norway and had Norwegian installers put it together, it would never have been profitable.
 This model is also in line with Ocean Sun's vision.
 They want this to be a package solution where the membrane is shipped in a container while the rest is obtained locally," he says.

-The first raft of the planned solar power plant will be delivered and installed in the third quarter of 2019.
-Then the rest of the plant will be completed in the summer of 2020, unless unexpected and unpleasant surprises emerge.
+The floating solar power plant will be completed in the summer of 2020, unless unexpected and unpleasant surprises emerge.